 BEST Baklava Recipe

 Yes, I just called it the best, but no, I won’t claim it as “THE” best.
-And I’ll tell you why, because clearly I am not Greek.
+And I’ll tell you why, because clearly I am not Greek and everyone has their own definition of best.

 So to all my Greek baklava purists, those who have a family story to tell and also want to tell me how this is not an authentic baklava recipe, I welcome you to leave your comments below.
 I do really want to hear them!